ddns-so/docs/README.md

 ## Query for domain records

-query for a domain's record
+query for a domain's A, CNAME, TXT, IPFS record.

 HTTP method: GET